-The tables below summarize the maturity profile of the Bank's financial liabilities as at 31 December 2023 and 31 December 2022 based on contractual undiscounted cash flows.
+The tables below summarize the maturity profile of the Bank's financial liabilities (except IBEC's liabilities at fair value to the Republic of Poland recognized in other liabilities, the nominal value of which as at 31 December 2024 is EUR 23,939 thousand and will be repaid by 30 June 2042) as at 31 December 2024 and 31 December 2023 based on contractual undiscounted cash flows.
 Repayments which are subject to notice are treated as if notice were to be given immediately.